ucsdml/ucsdml.github.io/_posts/2020-08-03-how-to-detect-data-copying-in-generative-models.markdown

 It is well understood that our models tend to do the same -- deftly regurgitating their training data, yet struggling to generalize to unseen examples similar to the training data.
 Learning theory has nicely formalized this in the supervised setting.
 Our classification and regression models start to overfit when we observe a gap between training and (held-out) test prediction error, as in the above figure for the overly complex models.

 This notion of overfitting relies on being able to measure prediction error or perhaps log likelihood of the labels, which is rarely a barrier in the supervised setting; supervised models generally output low dimensional, simple predictions.
 Such is not the case in the generative setting where we ask models to output original, high dimensional, complex entities like images or natural language.
 Here, we certainly lack any notion of prediction error and likelihoods are intractable for many of today's generative models like VAEs and GANs: VAEs only provide a lower bound of the data likelihood, and GANs only leave us with their samples.
+This prevents us from simply measuring the gap between train and test accuracy/likelihood and calling it a day as we do with supervised models.

-Without a tractable likelihood, we evaluate generative models by comparing their generated samples with those of the true distribution, as in the following figure.
+Instead, we evaluate generative models by comparing their generated samples with those of the true distribution, as in the following figure.
 Here, a two-sample test only uses a training sample and a generated sample.
 A three-sample test uses an additional held out test sample from the true distribution.

 {:refdef: style="text-align: center;"}
 <img src="/assets/2020-08-03-data-copying/unsupervised_setting_2.png" width="75%">